MimeThaClown/Heist-of-Cinders/Party/Amara/Relationships.md

  and led a prayer.

 He continues...
+"By request of Lady Alariel Silverthorn, I have been entrusted with the final words of her son.
+But normally I would speak those final words.
+But, at the request of his sister Lady Amara Silverthorn"
-"By request of Lady Alariel Silverthorn, I have been entrusted " Amara publicly read Arannis' will and said to give his sword to Amara.
+ Amara publicly read Arannis' will and said to give his sword to Amara.
 He sacrificed himself for his team to ==